-Nan Denning was born in Castlebar during 1934.
-Her father was Jack Denning, her mother Mary, she was granddaughter of Andrew Bathgate.
-She was always a Singer!
+Nan Denning was born in Castlebar during 1934: she was always a singer!
 The story of her singing career began as she walked age fourteen years old along Mc Hale Road while she sang in a world of her own!
-She was overheard by Tony O’Grady, Manulla he enquired if Nan would sing in his band that comprised of John Lally (Saxophone) Toddy Buckley and Gerald Ralph (Drums), with Tony himself on accordion.
+She was overheard by Tony O’Grady, Manulla: he enquired if Nan would sing in his band that comprised of John Lally (saxophone) Toddy Buckley, Gerald Ralph (drums), with Tony himself on accordion.

-Nan’s first gig was at Eclipse Ballroom in Ballyhaunis with her opening number “Buttons and Bows.”
-She performed in a band called “Nan and the Jets” also with Brose Walsh Band.
-From there began a long talented career that brought Nan from dance halls to a Castlebar Pantomime stage.
-Nan stepped in at short notice when the lead Singer was ill to another band where she met Mick Monaghan, (Drummer).
-Nan Monaghan composed “My Home Town Castlebar” for the Castlebar International Song Contest during 1961.
+Nan’s first gig was at Eclipse Ballroom in Ballyhaunis with her opening number ‘Buttons and Bows.’
+She performed in a band called ‘Nan and the Jets’ also with Brose Walsh Band.
+From there began a long talented career that brought Nan from dance halls to Castlebar pantomime stage.
+Nan stepped in at short notice later when the lead singer was ill to another band where she met Mick Monaghan a drummer.

-Nan’s pantomime life began when she joined her sisters, Angela and Irene during the 1960’s on stage.
+Nan’s pantomime life began when she joined her sisters, Angela also Irene during the 1960’s on stage.
 She was a tireless, committed committee member of Castlebar pantomime committee, whether on collection duties, obtaining sponsorship or adjudicating at auditions.
-Nan Monaghan looked after all the little children within the ranks of pantomime during rehearsals plus at all performances.
+Nan Monaghan looked after all the little children within the ranks of pantomime during rehearsals also at all performances.
 She offered encouragement and praise until her reluctant retirement in 2009.
-Nan called herself “The Elder Lemon” but to committee, cast and crew she was always the “Queen of Panto.’
+Nan called herself ‘The Elder Lemon’ but to committee, cast & crew she was always the ‘Queen of Panto.’

-In the Connacht Telegraph edition of 24th September 2019 by Jaybee’s Corner, page 34; Nan is mentioned as a ‘songwriter, a lady with a wonderful voice & a personality to match.’
+In The Connacht Telegraph 24th September 2019 by ‘Jaybee’s Corner‘ Nan is referenced as a ‘songwriter, a lady with a wonderful voice & a personality to match.’
+(NBC)

-Tom Gillespie in his article ‘The Country Town’ in The Connaught Telegraph of 14th April 2020 (page 51) has a photo of Nan singing in the T. F. Hotel during the 1960’s era of Bands playing in Mayo.
+Tom Gillespie in his article The Country Town within The Connaught Telegraph 14th April 2020 (page 51) has a photo of Nan singing in the T. F. Hotel during the 1960’s era of bands playing in Mayo.
+(NBC)

-Nan Monaghan was mentioned by Johnny Mee in his article ‘Auld Stock’in the Connaught Telegraph newspaper of 1st September 2020 on page 21 as ‘Nan was the star of many Pantomimes in Castlebar also a leading dance band vocalist’
+Nan Monaghan was referenced by Johnny Mee in his article Auld Stock in The Connaught Telegraph 1st September 2020 (page 21) as ‘Nan was the star of many Pantomimes in Castlebar also a leading dance band vocalist.’
+(NBC)

-Karen Conway, 14th February 2011
+Karen Conway 14th February 2011